 This toothbrush is susceptible to dirt and mold growth if left wet.
 Lacks a guard, so parental control is recommended.

 The bristles are thick, making them a little difficult to use with tooth gel rather than paste.

 Suitable for 6 months to 2 years of age.
 Soft and effective.
 Short handle is easy for little ones to hold.
 Safety shield ensures baby doesn't put brush too far in the mouth.
-Economical two-pack.
+Economical 2-pack.

 Occasional complaints about the durability of the brush.

 Made from silicone.
-Hand washable.
+Hand-washable.
 Inexpensive and easy to use.
 These work for parents having a hard time with a child accepting a normal toothbrush.
 A durable product.

 The finger fittings run a little small and may not fit on the index finger of a larger hand.